wp-plugins/2046s-widget-loops/readme.txt

 More on <a href="http://2046.cz/freestuff/2046s-loop-widget.html">http://2046.cz/freestuff/2046s-loop-widget.html</a>

 == Change log ==

+= 0.247 =

+ * cache-able
+ * h4 added class
+ * navigation>link to category (change the arrow)
+ * widget sub-title fixed (admin widget panel)
+ * NEW - IDs in "restrict to" is 3 possibilities:
+	1. only on given IDs
+	2. only on child pages of given id
+	3. for these Ids and it's children

 = 0.2461 =
  * no code changes, only the readme update plus new video showcase